emre/lighthive/docs/gettingstarted.rst

     2021-12-30 15:12:10,203 lighthive    INFO     Node set as https://api.openhive.network

-Since it's a time-consuming operation, this is an optional flag.
+Since it's a time-consuming operation, this is an optional flag, and it's default is False.

 Examples